-- 1. In order to ensure that the intimate care is provided with dignity and respect Stimpson Avenue Academy will plan carefully liaising with the pupil and family. - 2.
+- 1. In order to ensure that the intimate care is provided with dignity and respect, Stimpson Avenue Academy will plan carefully liaising with the pupil and family. - 2.
 When drawing up the Intimate Care Plan, the views of the pupil, parents/carers and staff will be taken into account by Stimpson Avenue Academy - 3.
 Staff carrying out the Intimate Care Plan procedure should have the role specified by the DSL of Stimpson Avenue Academy and will agree to adhere to the guidance set to protect themselves and the child. - 4.
 Staff working with pupils requiring intimate care procedures will have enhanced DBS disclosures, access to annual training in Child Protection procedures and receive specific training in intimate care procedures by approved trainers.
 For example, catheter removal or moving and handling training. - 5.
-In order to ensure the best possible care for pupils who need personal or invasive procedures, identified Stimpson Avenue Academy staff will work with parents/carers and other professionals to ensure they are appropriately trained and confident. - 6.
-Appropriate equipment necessary for Intimate Care procedure will be identified and resourced by the relevant health agencies and/or Stimpson Avenue Academy - 7.
+In order to ensure the best possible care for pupils who need personal or invasive procedures, identified Stimpson Avenue Academy staff will work with parents/carers and other professionals to ensure they are appropriately trained and confident.

+- 6. Appropriate equipment necessary for Intimate Care procedure will be identified and resourced by the relevant health agencies and/or Stimpson Avenue Academy - 7.
 It is expected that sufficient personal articles e.g. nappies/pads will be provided by the parents/carers. - 8.
 The Intimate Care Plan should be reviewed regularly depending upon the development of the pupil or if there have been any changes in therapeutic or medical needs.
-It will be reviewed at least annually. - 9.
+It will be reviewed at least termly, even if no changes are necessary, and updated regularly, as well as whenever there are changes to a child's needs. - 9.
 Consideration will be given to the pupils' intimate care needs when planning a school trip or residential.
 The school will identify the pupils' needs and requirement and the facilities available.
-It will also consider what equipment/resources will need to be transferred or transported.

-- 10. The care given will be recorded in the forms included in Appendix 1 and 2. - 11.
-Risk assessments will be in place to ensure equality of access to all subject lessons, especially practical subjects, physical education and changing facilities where appropriate
+It will also consider what equipment/resources will need to be transferred or transported. - 10.
+The care given will be recorded in the forms included in Appendix 1 and 2. - 11.
+Risk assessments will be in place to ensure equality of access to all subject lessons, especially practical subjects, physical education and changing facilities where appropriate.